localghosts/store-it/README.md

 ## Software Implementation Document

 A software implementation document (SID) is a document that describes how a software product is built to meet a set of technical requirements.
-This document talks about implementation details like integration, CI/CD, Hosting, VCS; it provides a surface-level overview of codebases and completeness of the application.
+This document talks about implementation details like integration, CI/CD, hosting, VCS; it provides a surface-level overview of codebases and completeness of the application.

 Link to SID: [store.it SID v0.1 | localghosts](github-assets/store.it_SID_v0.1_-_localghosts.pdf)